JMongol/twilio-test-toolkit/README.md

 Since TTT is test-only code, it should be in the :test group.

-You'll have to make one more change in spec/spec_helper.rb:
+You'll have to make one more change in spec/spec_helper.rb.
+If you are using Capybara 1.x, do this:

 	RSpec.configure do |config|
 		...
 		# Configure Twilio Test Toolkit
 	  	config.include TwilioTestToolkit::DSL, :type => :request
+		...
+	end

+For Capybara 2.0, the "requests" directory is now called "features", so you need this instead:

+	RSpec.configure do |config|
+		...
+		# Configure Twilio Test Toolkit
+	  	config.include TwilioTestToolkit::DSL, :type => :feature
 		...
 	end